All information provided on this page is accurate for the SPD and the ESPD (if it is still being used) unless where specifically stated otherwise.

 By law, a winning bidder has to submit all of the required certificates and documentation before they are awarded a contract.
 Bidders can be asked to submit their evidence at any point in the procurement process, if this is necessary to ensure that the process is carried out properly.
 In a Restricted, or two-stage, procedure, it is likely that those bidders which are shortlisted will be asked to submit their evidence at that stage.

 From 18 October 2018, bidders have not been required to submit supporting documentation which an organisation already has in its possession.

 What Happens If a Shortlisted or Successful Bidder is Found to Have Misrepresented Itself?

 This will depend on what the issue is.
 Further information is provided below:

 - If it emerges that a bidder is actually in one of the situations which is a mandatory ground for exclusion, or if it does not meet one of the minimum selection criteria, then that bidder must be excluded from the competition.
 Depending on the nature and stage of the competition, that may mean either that it proceeds without that bidder, or that competition should be re-evaluated without that bidder’s tender.

 - If it emerges that a business is in one of the situations which is a discretionary ground for exclusion, then the decision about whether or not to exclude that bidder will be up to the public body, which will have to take a decision which is in line with the Principles of Procurement - transparency, proportionality, equality of treatment and non-discrimination.

 - If the issue is more administrative in nature e.g. mistakes in providing the documentation, then the authority will have the option of inviting the bidder to supplement or clarify the documentation provided.

-Do Sub-Contractors Complete an ESPD?
+Do Sub-Contractors and/or Consotriums Complete an SPD?

 How are Completed SPDs Submitted?